 Financial assets at fair value through profit or loss include investments in equity instruments in the amount of MKD 50,828 thousand (2011: MKD 54,083 thousand) calculated with reference to the Macedonian Stock Exchange quoted bid prices.
-Changes in fair values of other financial assets at fair value through profit or loss are recorded in finance income/expenses in the Profit for the year (see note 21 and 22).
+Changes in fair values of other financial assets at fair value through profit or loss are recorded in finance income/expenses in the Profit for the year (see note 20 and 21).
 The cost of these equity investments is MKD 31,786 thousand (2011: MKD 31,786 thousand).

-26.2.
+25.2.
 Other disclosures about financial instruments

-The Company was exposed to risks that arise from the possible drawdown of guarantees in a nominal amount of MKD 1,987 thousand as at 31 December 2011.
-These guarantees were issued by Macedonian banks on behalf of the Company as collaterals to secure the fulfilment of the Company's certain contractual obligations.
-The Company has been delivering on its contractual obligations and expects to continue doing so in the future, therefore no drawdown of the guarantees has happened so far, and is not expected to happen in the future.
+The Group was exposed to risks that arise from the possible drawdown of guarantees in a nominal amount of MKD 1,987 thousand as at 31 December 2011.
+These guarantees were issued by Macedonian banks on behalf of the Company, or its subsidiary, as collaterals to secure the fulfilment of the Group's certain contractual obligations.
+The Group has been delivering on its contractual obligations and expects to continue doing so in the future, therefore no drawdown of the guarantees has happened so far, and is not expected to happen in the future.
 As at 31 December 2012 there are no such types of guarantees.